markoradak/float-js/README.md

 # Float.js
-Decelerated layer offseting engine that reacts to the mouse position or orientation of handheld device.
+A tiny decelerated layer offsetting engine that reacts to the mouse position or device orientation.